Buryats

 - Digital Presence

-- Buryats are increasingly using digital platforms to promote cultural heritage and connect with the global community.
+- Buryats are increasingly active on digital platforms, using social media to promote cultural heritage.

 - Globalization Effects